kbase/groups/README.md

   This can be used to page through the groups if needed.
 * `role` - Filters the group list by a minimum user role, one of `Member`, `Admin`, or `Owner`.
 If a role is supplied an authorization token must also be supplied.
+* `resourcetype` - the type of a resource, for example `workspace`.
+If this parameter is present `resource` must also be present.
+See below for an explanation of the effects.
+* `resource` - a resource ID, for example `56` for the `workspace` resource type.
+If this parameter is present, the `resourcetype` parameter must also be present.
+  See below for an explanation of the effects.
 * `groupids` - list specific groups by ID in a comma separated list (e.g. `?groupids=groupid1,groupid2,...,groupidN`).
 If this parameter is specified, all other parameters are ignored.
 This method of listing groups is much faster than getting